German retailers brace for the worst as COVID strikes again | DW | 22.11.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 Businesses have been struggling to recover from the first coronavirus-caused lockdown last year.
-The renewed rapid rise in infections across Germany doesn't bode well for their business.
+The renewed rise in infections across Germany doesn't bode well for their trade.
 Hardy Graupner reports.

+As regional lockdowns loom, will it be worth unwrapping these Christmas trees in a shopping mall in Strausberg?

+Hours before the stores close here in this shopping mall in Strausberg near Berlin, there are hardly any customers left.
+This place has surely seen better times.
+Business has been sluggish ever since the coronavirus pandemic started.

-Based on the results of a recent poll, HDE also said Germans would spend an average of €273 this year on Christmas presents, slightly up from last year's spending figures.
+Based on the results of a recent poll, the association also said Germans would spend an average of €273 this year on Christmas presents, slightly up from last year's spending figures.

-The southern state of Bavaria has a de facto lockdown in place, resulting in temporary closures of most retail stores.
-Saxony in easter Germany has also imposed stricter measures that only allow fully vaccinated or fully recovered citizens to go shopping in brick-and-mortar stores (grocery stores are not affected).
+The southern state of Bavaria has a de facto lockdown in place, resulting in the temporary closure of most retail stores.
+Saxony, in eastern Germany, has also imposed stricter measures that only allow fully vaccinated or fully recovered citizens to go shopping (grocery stores are not affected).

-The retailers that survived the inferno had been struggling to attract customers even before the first coronavirus-caused lockdown came upon them in March 2020.
-The forced closure only made matters worse for them as the head of a Herzog & Bräuer lingerie store recalls:

-"When the first coronavirus lockdown hit us in 2020, we suffered badly," she told DW.
-"The thing is that we really never fully recovered when it was over, the reason being that so many more people realized how convenient it is to shop online; so many just never returned to our brick-and-mortar shops."

-She said she was alarmed by the steep rise in COVID cases and the restrictions customers would face.
+In Strausberg, the lingerie shop owner said she was alarmed by the steep rise in COVID-19 cases and the restrictions customers would face.

 "We haven't really stocked for the Christmas season as we don't expect a huge run on our shops in the weeks ahead because of all this coronavirus-caused uncertainty," she explained.
 "And had we decided to stock up, we'd certainly have faced some supply bottlenecks as markets are not yet back to normal."

-A vendor in an Ernsting's family store specializing in children's clothing hopes that people will still be able to shop in the weeks ahead.
+A nearby vendor in an Ernsting's family store specializing in children's clothing hoped that people would still be able to shop in the weeks ahead.

 "Of course, the first lockdown hit us hard, but we've managed quite well ever since," she said.
 "Children's clothes and toys are more or less crisisproof items, and even though many of our customers buy more online, they usually pick up their orders here in our store and buy something else while visiting."

-As regional lockdowns loom, will it be worth unwrapping these Christmas trees in a shopping mall in Brandenburg?

-Strausberg is located in the German state of Brandenburg which may easily follow the lead of others and could soon bar all those not vaccinated or recovered from entering brick-and-mortar shops.
-The Ernsting's family vendor doesn't think much of such a policy, though.
+Strausberg is located in the German state of Brandenburg which may follow the lead of other states and soon bar all those not vaccinated or recovered from COVID-19 from entering nonessential shops.
+The Ernsting's vendor didn't think much of such a policy, though.

 "In my eyes, only letting in those who are fully vaccinated or recovered from COVID-19 would mean to discriminate against those who cannot be vaccinated for other health reasons," she argued, "and we shouldn't have an interest in splitting our society even further."